Skip to content

 Next Gen UI MCP Server Container

-Next Gen UI MCP Server container image.
+Next Gen UI Agent MCP Server container image.

 podman pull quay.io/next-gen-ui/mcp